What Does a Serious Website Cost in Australia?

 Security Breaches

-A hacked website damages your reputation in ways that are difficult to recover from.
+A compromised website damages a reputation in ways that are slow to repair.
 Customer data exposed.
-Google flagging your site as dangerous.
-Your domain blacklisted from email delivery.
-For a small business, this can take months to untangle.
+Google flagging the site as dangerous.
+The domain blacklisted from email delivery.
+For an established business, untangling that can take months and erodes trust that took far longer to earn.
+The website security guide covers what a secure build looks like.

 SEO Penalties

-Google's Core Web Vitals directly factor into search rankings.
-Slow load times, layout shifts, and poor interactivity scores push your site further down the results page.
-If your competitor's site is faster and better structured, they rank above you.
-Organic traffic is the most valuable traffic a small business can get, and a poorly built site quietly bleeds it.
+Google's Core Web Vitals feed directly into search rankings.
+Slow load times and layout shifts push a site down the page, and so does poor interactivity.
+If a competitor's site is faster and better structured, they rank above you.
+Organic traffic is the most valuable traffic an established business gets, and a cheaply built site quietly bleeds it month after month.

-Whether you go with an agency, a freelancer, or a studio like Flow-Through, here are the questions worth asking before you sign anything.
+Whether you go with an agency or a freelancer, or a focused studio like Flow-Through, these are the questions worth asking before you commit.
+The answers tell you far more about value than the quote does.

 Can I see live examples of sites you have built?

 Screenshots are easy to fake.
-A live URL lets you test the speed, check the mobile experience, and inspect the code quality yourself.
+A live URL lets you test the speed and the mobile experience, and inspect the code quality yourself.

 What platform or technology are you building on?